rebots-online/GeneralXiangChineseChess/README.md

-# General Xiang: Learn Chinese Chess & Play Opponents Across the Globe
+# General Zhang: Learn Chinese Chess & Play Opponents Across the Globe

-A modern implementation of the traditional Chinese Chess (Xiangqi) game, built with Next.js and Jami for peer-to-peer communication.
+A modern implementation of the traditional Chinese Chess (Xiangqi) game, built with Next.js and planned Jami integration for peer-to-peer communication.
 Learn the ancient game of Chinese Chess and connect with players worldwide.

 ## Features

 - Interactive Chinese Chess board with traditional piece designs
+- Authentic board layout with pieces positioned on intersections
+- Proper palace diagonals and river boundary markings
+- Dark/light mode theme support
+- Planned features:
   - AI opponents with adjustable difficulty levels
   - Peer-to-peer multiplayer using Jami
   - Interactive tutorials and learning resources
   - Subscription tiers with RevenueCat integration
+  - Integration with shared avatar system

 ## Development